spell-landon/fat_daddys_texas_bbq/README.md

 <img width="1279" alt="Screen Shot 2022-09-17 at 9 53 17 PM" src="https://user-images.githubusercontent.com/56459233/190883570-3768cb1f-6c65-479c-b049-b8aaea4ee460.png">

 ## Details
-This project initially started as something to practice coding back in March of 2021.
+> This project initially started as something to practice coding back in March of 2021.
 My cousin said she and her husband were going to open a restaurant called `Fat Daddy's Texas BBQ` so I thought `Why not attempt to build them a website?`.
 At that time, with beginners knowledge, I created everything with  vanilla HTML, CSS, JS.
 After attending GA, I have learned a lot of new techniques that really cleaned up my code.
 I found this project a few days ago and decided it needed an overhaul.

-I created this new version using React, Tailwind, and Hygraph CMS for the data management.
+I created this new version using `React`, `Tailwind`, and `Hygraph CMS` for the data management.

 ## Hygraph Content API Endpoint: